 What I love too about Chalk Paint® and the wax is that if my kiddos (all 4 of them) mar up the surface in any way, then it can easily be fixed in just a few minutes without any clue that it was touched up!
 All you have to do is paint on a thin layer of the Chalk Paint®, lightly sand if needed, and then wipe on some clear wax and voila!
 Perfection again!
 Latex does not allow you to do this without visible marks.

-The wax is very water resistant and great for kitchen cabinets or table tops even!
-Look at how the water beads up.
-Like water on a duck’s back.
 What about the DARK WAX?
 There are a few very important things you must follow when working with dark wax.
 First, you always need to coat your entire piece in at least one coat of clear wax.
 Remember the Chalk Paint® is very porous, so if you apply dark wax to raw Chalk Paint® then the paint will suck in the dark pigment and you, most likely, will not be a happy camper.

 To get a bit of an aged look on this dresser I used the dark wax with a stubby paint brush.
 It doesn’t take much wax at all to create an aged effect.
 There was a lump of dark wax on my lid and that is what I used.
 I dabbed my brush into the wax and then worked the wax into the brush by dabbing it more on the lid.
 I applied the wax by rubbing the brush into the corners and edges.
 Then I IMMEDIATELY (and I mean IMMEDIATELY, like within 30 seconds) wiped off the wax with a paper napkin.
 I’d let it sit for awhile and come back and repeat the process if I felt an area needed it.